Frequently Asked Questions

 Their strong reputation and collaborative spirit make them a natural fit.
 And we hope this partnership will spark even broader collaboration, inviting other private, corporate, and community foundations across the region to join us in supporting a thriving, interconnected arts ecosystem.

-No. Funding will be open to eligible nonprofit arts organizations across the region, regardless of participation in the steering committee.
-Steering committee members are not guaranteed funding and will not receive priority in the grant process.
-Steering committee members have served as volunteers over the last two years and their organizations have not received funding from AC|A during that time.
+Steering committee members are not guaranteed funding and will not receive priority in the process.
+The group has served as a volunteer leadership body, and participating organizations have not received funding from Arts Capital during that time.

-Funding will be available to nonprofit arts organizations located in the 11-county Atlanta metro area.
+• Funding will be available to nonprofit arts organizations located in the 11-county Atlanta metro area.
 Full eligibility criteria will be shared in a public Request for Qualifications (RFQ) once funds are ready to be distributed.

-Funding decisions will be made by a community-led committee composed of local arts administrators and funders.
+• Funding decisions will be made by a community-led committee composed of local arts administrators and funders.
 This collaborative group will review applications and recommend awards based on the established criteria.

-Please feel free to reach out to Laura Hennighausen at LauraH@ArtMattersAtlanta.org
+• Please feel free to reach out to Laura Hennighausen at LauraH@ArtMattersAtlanta.org

-Yes, please watch this website and sign up for our newsletter to learn more about upcoming info sessions.
+• Yes, please watch this website and sign up for our newsletter to learn more about upcoming info sessions.

 The steering committee will give an update to the community no later than December 2025 on the progress of the campaign and timeline for redistribution.